 You must also check your content for any spelling errors, as well as its validity.
-This will once again save you from going into damage control and miss out on the other opportunities of your business.
+This will once again save you from going into damage control and missing out on the other opportunities for your business.

 Develop a social media policy

 Also, develop and follow a social media policy to ensure better results.
-Make sure that you include all the essential element in your policy, such as:
+Make sure that you include all the essential elements in your policy, such as:

 - Legal Risks